ian-andrich/StorageCombinatorsPython/docs/tutorials.rst

 We've made some noise that **Storage Combinators** enable us to use a pipes and filters approach to programming.

-The Pipes and Filters approach is enabled by the :class:`~base.LoggingStore` and :class:`~base.FilterBase` classes.
+The Pipes and Filters approach is enabled by the :class:`~src.base.LoggingStore` and :class:`~src.base.FilterBase` classes.
-The logging store works like a regular combinator, but it holds a reference to :class:`~base.FilterBase` as a property.
+The logging store works like a regular combinator, but it holds a reference to :class:`~src.base.FilterBase` as a property.

-:class:`~base.FilterBase` has a single method of interest :meth:`~base.Filterbase.write`.
+:class:`~src.base.FilterBase` has a single method of interest :meth:`~src.base.Filterbase.write`.
 Filters will overwrite this class to do something interesting with it.

 You can use these to implement notifications, or provide a log of access to a store.